flisacka/qcoinclub-whitepaper/README.md

 QCoinClub's benefits and services are facilitated by the electronic portal utilizing both Ethereum blockchain as well as traditional web software stack in the backend.
 The portal is the main channel of interaction between members, club staff, and service providers.
 It's also a tool to browse and reserve the luxury services and products available to members.

-the development of the portal is ongoing, with each subsequent iteration providing a certain number of new features, improvements, and bug fixes.
+The development of the portal is ongoing, with each subsequent iteration providing a certain number of new features, improvements, and bug fixes.
 The long-term aim is to open the development roadmap as much as possible to the club members, whereby it's the members who decide on the priority of work.
 The governance of this model is to be further discussed and developed.

 ## 5.3.
 Access to the portal